 The Hartley plan was implemented.
 The Hartley program helped persons with developmental disabilities get services from behavioral health centers so they can live in their communities.
 The Hartley Plan ordered even more sweeping reforms of the behavioral health system.

 Governor Jay Rockefeller designated WVA to administer the Client Assistance Program (CAP).
 The CAP Program was formed to help individuals who have applied for or are getting services from the West Virginia Division of Rehabilitation Services (WVDRS), a Center for Independent Living, supported employment programs, and other programs funded under the federal Rehabilitation Act.

 Colin Anderson Center’s Ward Building closed.

-Colin Anderson Center’s Big Boys Ward, picture illustrates many beds in close proximity
+Colin Anderson Center’s Big Boys Ward.
+This photo illustrates many beds in close proximity.

 More Medley class members now in the community than in facilities.